End-of-term activities for primary school teachers

 Excitement levels are building in the run-up to the Christmas break and it can be hard to keep students focused.
 We’ve come up with some end-of-term activities that will keep them engaged and inspired as the festive break approaches.

-A virtual visit to a theatre, a waste-free Christmas plan, a game of Globingo, a charity collection and some international exploring.
-Here are six fun and impactful end-of-term activities for primary schools to make the last few lessons ones to remember.
-All the ideas can be adapted for different age ranges.
+Read on for seven fun and impactful end-of-term activities for primary schools to make the last few lessons ones to remember.
+All the ideas can be adapted for different age ranges and abilities.

 Storyworld Home wasn't built in a day

-The show must go on!
-Take your children on a trip to the theatre this Christmas with our Lyfta live lesson.
-In these live lessons (taking place on 14th and 15th December) students will take a trip to the Finnish Opera House and explore the main stage, the backstage area, the orchestra pit, the workshops and the dance studios.
+Take your children on a virtual trip to the theatre this Christmas, without the cost of coach hire and tickets!
+Visit the Finnish Opera House and explore the main stage, the backstage area, the orchestra pit, the workshops and the dance studios.

 Secrets of the Opera is a series of eight storyworlds that share stories from the Finnish Opera and Ballet.